Skip to content

 Critical analysis is breaking the experience down into parts and examining the relationships among the parts and with the whole.

 A teacher hits a problem they cannot solve with intuition.
 The problem is real, the situation is complex, and a guess will not do.
-Critical analysis is the toolkit for working through these problems methodically.
-It has three layers: levels of analysis, a cycle for handling information, and a list of competences that describe what a critical thinker does.
+Critical analysis is the disciplined way through.
+It rests on a definition, three levels of analysis that suit different kinds of problem, and the judgment to pick the right level for the question.

 The basic move is the same throughout.
 Break the situation into parts.
 Examine the parts and the relationships among them.
 Build an understanding that holds up under questioning.